mdogar10/spring-example/README.md

 ./gradlew clean build
 java -jar build/libs/addressLookupService-0.0.1.jar
 ```
 (You can take the jar and run it anywhere where there is Java 8+ JDK.
-It contains all the dependencies it needs so you don't need to install spring boot on your machine).
+It contains all the dependencies it requires so
+you don't need to install spring boot on your machine).

 #####Visit http://localhost:8080/api/v1/address/postcode/BT48 6DQ